• Skip to primary navigation

 Butter, Sugar and Apricot Layer

-• Butter baking dish: Take a rectangular baking dish of about 21x32 cm/ 8x13 inch and smear it with the 100 g/ 3.5 oz/ ⅓ cup + 1 tablespoon butter all over, bottom and walls of the dish.
+• Butter baking dish: Butter its bottom and walls with all the butter.
 You will have a thick layer of butter all over.

-• Halve the apricots and remove the stone.
+• Apricots: Halve them and remove the stone.
 If the apricots are very large, you could quarter them.
 Then, place the apricots on the sugared pan carefully, cut side up, taking care not to disturb the sugar too much; the sugar should not come on top of the fruit.

 • Bake for 20 to 25 minutes or until the fruit starts to get soft and wrinkly.